• Skip to primary navigation

 In her introduction to Vamvakaris’ autobiography, Angeliki Kail cites the following question posed to Markos by a reporter: “Why don’t the young composers write good songs?”
 Markos’ answer, “Because they haven’t held on to the makami.”

-The makami Markos referred to are the dromous (literally “roads” in Greek): descendants of Byzantine church modes, cousins of the Turkish makamlar.
+The makami Markos referred to are the dromoi or dromous (literally “roads” in Greek): descendants of Byzantine church modes, cousins of the Turkish makamlar.
 A dromos is not merely a scale (though its notes can be represented as one, as I have done below); it is also characterized by distinct phrases, motifs, progressions, and stops or rests.
-In Turkish art music there are hundreds of makamlar; just over a dozen dromous are used in the Greek urban musics.
-It is important to realize that there are significant inconsistencies surrounding the Greek dromous.
-Some of the dromoi are recognized by multiple names, one name may represent two entirely different dromous, and those dromoi that share names with Turkish makamlar often do not match their Turkish counterparts.
+In Turkish art music there are hundreds of makamlar; just over a dozen dromoi are used in the Greek urban musics.
+It is important to realize that there are significant inconsistencies surrounding the Greek dromoi.
+Some of the dromoi are recognized by multiple names, one name may represent two entirely different dromoi, and those dromoi that share names with Turkish makamlar often do not match their Turkish counterparts.

 Following are some of the more frequently used dromoi as I have learned them, as well as others taken from various sources.
 Due to the inconsistencies mentioned above, and my incomplete knowledge, I would not treat these as “gospel,” but they are a place to start.
 The modes below are written chromatically (no intervals smaller than a half step), as I am assuming most readers have instruments that cannot play intervals smaller a half step.
 Where possible, I’ve included some songs for reference.
 I have not included the Major or the Harmonic and Melodic Minors.